scalation.dynamics

 class Objecttrait Matchableclass Any

-object provides a numerical ODE solver for stiff systems.
-Given an unknown, time-dependent function y(t) governed by an Ordinary Differential Equation (ODE) of the form d/dt y(t) = f(t, y) compute y(t) using a (2,3)-order Modified Rosenbrock ODE Integrator (Modified Rosenbrock) or ode.23s Note: the integrateV method for a system of separable ODEs is mixed in from the Integrator
+The ModRosenbroc object provides a numerical ODE solver for stiff systems.
+Given an unknown, time-dependent function y(t) governed by an Ordinary Differential Equation (ODE) of the form d/dt y(t) = f(t, y) compute y(t) using a (2,3)-order Modified Rosenbrock ODE Integrator (Modified Rosenbrock) or ode.23s Note: the integrateV method for a system of separable ODEs is mixed in from the Integrator trait.

-object provides a numerical ODE solver for stiff systems.
-Given an unknown, time-dependent function y(t) governed by an Ordinary Differential Equation (ODE) of the form d/dt y(t) = f(t, y) compute y(t) using a (2,3)-order Modified Rosenbrock ODE Integrator (Modified Rosenbrock) or ode.23s Note: the integrateV method for a system of separable ODEs is mixed in from the Integrator
+The ModRosenbroc object provides a numerical ODE solver for stiff systems.
+Given an unknown, time-dependent function y(t) governed by an Ordinary Differential Equation (ODE) of the form d/dt y(t) = f(t, y) compute y(t) using a (2,3)-order Modified Rosenbrock ODE Integrator (Modified Rosenbrock) or ode.23s Note: the integrateV method for a system of separable ODEs is mixed in from the Integrator trait.

 Attributes